digitalocean/pydo/CONTRIBUTING.md

     cd pydo
     ```

-1. (Optional) Ensure you have the right version of python installed using your prefered python version manager.
+1. (Optional) Ensure you have the right version of python installed using your preferred python version manager.
 This is what you'd run if you used `pyenv`:
     ```sh
     pyenv install 3.9.4
     ```